aehlke/django-bcrypt/README.rst

 Number of rounds to use for bcrypt hashing.
 Increase this as computers get faster.

 You can change the number of rounds without breaking already-hashed passwords.
-New passwords will use the new number of rounds, and old ones will use the old number.
+New passwords will use the new number of rounds, and old ones will use the old number, unless ``BCRYPT_MIGRATE`` is enabled, in which case old ones will be rehashed during login to use the new number of rounds.

+The number of rounds bcrypt actually uses is 2^N. So when this is ``12``, bcrypt uses 4096 rounds.

 Default: ``12``

 ``BCRYPT_MIGRATE``
 ``````````````````

 Enables bcrypt password migration on a ``check_password()`` call.
+Use this to
+migrate an existing deployment (that's using the default auth) over to bcrypt.

 The hash is also migrated when ``BCRYPT_ROUNDS`` changes.